(originally published on 26.02.2019, reviewed/rewritten on 10.04.2025, tested on Oracle Solaris 11.4 SRU 79)

 jmoekamp@testbed:~$

-This string will be now carried forward in all audit logs that are created by actions in this session.
-So now, when you look into your audit log you will not only see the what happened by all the entries of the log, but you will have some information why an admin did it on the system.
+This string will now be carried forward in all audit logs that are created by actions in this session.
+So now, when you look into your audit log you will not only see what happened by all the entries of the log, but you will have some information why an admin did it on the system.

-In case you want to make session annotations the default for everybody, you have to edit /etc/security/policy.conf
+In case you want to make session annotations the default for everybody, you have to edit /etc/security/policy.conf and add ANNOTATION=yes or ANNOTATION=optional to it.
+In the default file delivered with 11.4 ANNOTATION is already at the end.
+Set to no and disabled by the #-sign.

 Searching for annotations

-You can check for all audit entries with an annotation with the auditreduce
+You can check for all audit entries with an annotation with the auditreduce command:

 sequence,14